lk-geimfari/mimesis/README.md

     </a>
 </p>

-**Mimesis** is a fast and easy to use library for Python programming language, which helps generate mock data for a variety of purposes (see "[Data providers](#data-providers)") in a variety of languages (see "[Locales](#locales)").
+**Mimesis** is a fast and easy to use library for Python programming language, which helps generate mock data for a variety of purposes (see «[Data providers](#data-providers)») in a variety of languages (see «[Locales](#locales)»).
 This data can be particularly useful during software development and testing.
 For example, it could be used to populate a testing database for a web application with user information such as email addresses, usernames, first names, last names, etc.

 Mimesis offers a number of advantages over other similar libraries, such as Faker: